Overview

 investment companies, registered

-organizations, religious organizations, hospitals, insurance companies, educational institutions, and a
+organizations, business organizations, religious organizations, hospitals, insurance companies,

-Belle Haven requires a minimum account size or initial investment amount of two hundred and fifty
+Belle Haven generally requires a minimum account size or initial investment amount of two hundred

 ITEM 8.
 METHODS OF ANALYSIS, INVESTMENT STRATEGIES AND RISK OF LOSS